 The Medical/Intake team is one of the many teams that works valiantly to ensure that each golden has a successful transition to its forever home.
 What does it take to get the international dogs to their foster homes?
-Unless you’re there, no one knows because it all happens behind the scenes.
+Unless you’re there, you couldn’t know because it all happens behind the scenes.
 Who knew!?!
 This fast-paced event involves teams of people who are willing to give their time, who have compassion, solicitude, and devotion to these dogs.

-When we arrived at the house in the dark, a third team of volunteers met us there to give each golden one-on-one time.
+When we arrived at the house in the dark, yet a third team of volunteers met us there to give each golden one-on-one time.
 While the dogs were allowed to run around the back yard, crates were removed from the van and given thorough cleaning, if needed, and placed in various rooms where the dogs would sleep.
 The dogs were given more water and another small meal.
-After a bit more running around and playing (yes, there were the usual golden antics), they were placed back in their crates in the hopes of sleep.
-Yeah, right!
+After a bit more running around and

-Many of the goldens were a bit anxious, all were on China’s time zone, plus they all had to go out multiple times during the night.
+Many of the goldens were a bit anxious, all were on “China time,”, plus they all had to go out multiple times during the night.
 Each dog was assigned an overnight person so that all of their needs were met throughout the night.
-It is like a dog/volunteer slumber party (without the party).
+It is like a dog/volunteer slumber party (without the party or slumber).
 We woke up very early the next morning to prepare the dogs for transport to Portland: water, food, flea/heart worm/parasite preventative and more play.
-A final loading of the crates and the dogs into the van and off we went to make the 2.5 hour drive to Portland to see Dr. Boothe and Dr. Baucum at Canyon Pet Hospital.
+A final loading of the crates and the dogs into the van and off we went to make the 2.5 hour drive to Portland to see Drs.
+Boothe and Baucum at Canyon Pet Hospital.
 At the clinic, we were met by a fourth team consisting of foster parents and Intake/Foster Home volunteers who cared for the dogs while one-by-one the dogs went in for their exams.
 Each dog was given a thorough exam, blood drawn to test for Brucellosis, anemia, and kidney/liver values, given booster vaccinations, if needed, and wormed.
 Appointments were made for those dogs requiring additional medical care, e.g. neutering, lump removal or teeth extractions.

 At the end of two very long days as I climbed into my own car completely exhausted, I jokingly said “I’ll never do this again!”
-All kidding aside, I was so touched and inspired by these volunteers, who are so devoted to the health and welfare of these dogs whom have already been through so much that of course, I’ll do it again!
-Every one of the volunteers at every stage of the process had smiles on their faces and with sleeves rolled-up were ready to help.
+All kidding aside, I was so touched and inspired by these volunteers who are so devoted to the health and welfare of these dogs, who have already been through so much, that of course, I’ll do it again!
+Every one of the volunteers at every stage of the process had smiles on their faces and sleeves rolled-up, ready to help.

-We (the Friends of Golden Bond) never see this process.
-This is only one piece of the puzzle (foster team, adoption team, behavior evaluations, home visits, etc.) in GBR-land.
+We Friends of Golden Bond usually never see this process, which is only one piece of the puzzle (foster team, adoption team, behavior evaluations, home visits, etc.) in GBR-land.
 All we, as members of FoGB, see are the pictures of the dogs in their foster or forever homes.
-What you’re missing is the pleasure of seeing these dogs come off the plane – dogs who should be bitter and damaged – wagging their tails, and happy to be in a better place.
+What we miss is the pleasure of seeing these dogs come off the plane – dogs who should be bitter and damaged – wagging their tails, and happy to be in a better place.
 Like the Grinch, my heart swelled three sizes after helping these eight wonderful goldens make their final long trip to their forever homes.